Crossmint/solana-wallet-privy-quickstart/README.md

 </div>

 ## Introduction
-This quickstart shows you how to create and manage Crossmint wallets on the Solana blockchain, using Privy to handle user authentication.
+This quickstart shows you how to create and manage Crossmint wallets on Solana, using Privy to handle user authentication.

 **Learn how to:**
 - Create a wallet